0Sujal/AWS-End-to-End-Architechture/README.md

 3. Learn essential cloud development concepts.
 4. Practice clean code and AWS best practices.

-**Check out my detailed article on dev.io** - https://dev.to/sujal_dua/building-an-aws-power-calculator-web-application-3k72
+**Check out my detail article on dev.io** - https://dev.to/sujal_dua/building-an-aws-power-calculator-web-application-3k72

 ### 🤔 Why This Project?
 This project is ideal for anyone new to AWS or web development on the cloud.
 It provides a clear, structured path to building a functional application while demystifying AWS.
 The focus on core services and best practices makes it a valuable learning experience for future cloud projects.